 Addiction is a very dangerous disorder for one to incur.
 It disrupts physical and mental health and can be emotionally exhausting as well.
-Withdrawal occurs when a person who is psychically dependent on alcohol reacts to a sudden absence or a massive decrease in the amount of alcohol they are consuming.
+Withdrawal occurs when a person who is psychically dependent on alcohol reacts to the sudden absence of a massive decrease in the amount of alcohol they are consuming.
 This creates a variety of symptoms that occur as the body reacts to functioning without the alcohol in its system.

 Withdrawal Can Be Frightening And Dangerous

 I’ve seen first-hand the toll that this can take on a person.
-I once had a dear friend, Peter (real name withheld) who suffered from a severe alcohol addiction on and off for the majority of his adult life.
+I once had a dear friend, Peter (real name withheld) who suffered from severe alcohol addiction on and off for the majority of his adult life.
 Peter wanted nothing more than to be sober, but he was too stubborn to seek help and thought he could do it on his own.

 Periodically I would visit him, and I always knew when he hadn’t had a drink in a while because his hands would shake.
 One Thanksgiving, when he accompanied me to my family’s dinner, he had to drink from a tiny bottle of wine in the bathroom so his shaking hands wouldn’t give him away.
 This was one I knew that things had gotten severely out of control.
 Peter quit cold-turkey many times, but as his drinking intensified, the risk and danger of this increased.